seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 - Your geoprocessing virtual environment is running (Devcontainer or WSL)
 - You have VSCode open in your virtual environment with a terminal pane open

-Have questions?
+Have questions along the way?
 Start a [discussion](https://github.com/seasketch/geoprocessing/discussions) on Github

 ## Initialize Geoprocessing Project